Yun0613/e235-1/Mini-Project-1.md

 -Use the **4 wheel pieces** and place them **under** the studded green plate at the **very corners** of the plate.

 # Finished

+we can easily to follow the instructions if you add the pictures on :)